rodri0001/react-world-api/README.md

-## A project has been successfully completed from Frontend Mentor.
+## A project has been successfully completed from frontend mentor.
 .

 ## Screenshots